Why Tulum One of the Best Places to Scuba Dive in the World

 Imagine a place where you can dive into ancient underwater cenotes in the morning, explore colorful coral reefs by midday, and enjoy fresh ceviche with ocean views by sunset.
 This is Tulum—a magical destination along the Riviera Maya that offers some of the best places to scuba dive in the world, plus a rich cultural heritage, delicious food, and unspoiled nature.

 Whether you're here to explore cenotes, swim with turtles, or simply soak in the bohemian beach vibes, Tulum promises an unforgettable experience both above and below the surface.
+Ready to plan your trip?
+See all our scuba diving tours in Tulum — cenotes, reef, PADI courses and daily departures from Tulum Beach.

 1. Why Tulum Offers Some of the Best Scuba Diving in the World